commercelayer/commercelayer-react-components/README.md

 ### What is Commerce Layer?

-[Commerce Layer](https://commercelayer.io/) is a headless platform that lets you easily build enterprise-grade ecommerce into any website, by using the language, CMS, and tools you already master and love.
+[Commerce Layer](https://commercelayer.io) is a multi-market commerce API and order management system that lets you add global shopping capabilities to any website, mobile app, chatbot, wearable, voice, or IoT device, with ease.
+Compose your stack with the best-of-breed tools you already mastered and love.
+Make any experience shoppable, anywhere, through a blazing-fast, enterprise-grade, and secure API.

 # Getting started